 By ensuring an adequate intake of magnesium, you can help relax those muscles and reduce cramp severity.

 Vitamin C plays a crucial role in enhancing the absorption of iron.
 Iron is essential for replenishing the blood you lose during menstruation, helping combat fatigue and weakness.

 Foods to Avoid When Menstruating That Exacerbate Period Symptoms

 While certain foods can help alleviate period symptoms, there are others you should consider limiting or avoiding:

-- High-Sugar Foods: Sugary snacks and beverages can lead to energy spikes and crashes, exacerbating mood swings and cravings.
+Sugary snacks and beverages can lead to energy spikes and crashes, exacerbating period mood swings and cravings.

 Your diet can play a significant role in managing the symptoms of your period.
-Knowing what foods to eat when on your period, like omega-3 fatty acids, iron, and magnesium, can help reduce pain, fatigue, and mood swings.
+Knowing what foods to eat when feeling weak on your period, like omega-3 fatty acids, iron, and magnesium, can help reduce pain, menstrual cramps, fatigue, and mood swings.

-Additionally, staying hydrated and avoiding certain foods can further enhance your well-being during menstruation.
+Additionally, staying hydrated and avoiding certain foods can also help you feel better on your period.

 Everyone’s body is different, so it’s essential to listen to your body and adjust your diet accordingly.